Messiah’s Best Shot

 - Follow the instructions.

-Note: It is important to submit documentation of your first vaccine dose (if you are receiving a two-dose vaccine) in addition to the documentation of your final vaccine dose.
-This is extremely helpful data for the University in its planning for fall 2021.
+Note: It is important to submit documentation of your first vaccine dose (if you are receiving a two-dose vaccine) in addition to the documentation of your final vaccine dose and/or booster shot.

-Submitting proof of vaccination with the Engle Center is the only way to equip the campus medical team to exclude you from ongoing surveillance testing, contact tracing and quarantine—and to confirm your ability to participate in cross-culturals and other specified campus enhancement programs.
+Submitting proof of vaccination with the Engle Center is the only way to equip the campus medical team to confirm your ability to participate in cross-culturals and other specified campus enhancement programs.
+It also provides valuable community health data for the University's planning of mitigation and health and safety protocols.